seanryder264/ELEC50002-Communications/3-FM_Simulation_and_USRP/README.md

 ![image](https://github.com/user-attachments/assets/d86b0017-3194-4f9c-8361-bca4c298bd07)

 - **Time-Domain Plots**
-  the frequency in the carrier swings more widely.
+  he carrier wave is shifting between higher and lower frequencies more dramatically as $k_f$ increases
-  As $k_f$ increases shows a higher rate of *"zero-crossing compression/expansion,"* but the amplitude stays constant.
+  As $k_f$ increases, the rate at which the signal crosses zero fluctuates more rapidly—sometimes packed closely together, sometimes stretched out - but the amplitude stays constant.

 - **PSD Plots**
   As $k_f$ increases, the spectrum broadens around the carrier.